Zott

-Zott (زط; singular Zottī) is the Arabic term for gypsies, Romani people, and Dom people.
+Zott (زط; singular Zottī) is the Arabic term for Romani people (also known as Gypsies) and Dom people.
 The Zott were musicians who migrated in great numbers from northern India to the Middle East about 1000 years ago.
-Their name was later applied to any itinerant entertainer of Indian origin; and came to be the common name of the Dom people in the Middle East, as English gypsy or tinker with contemptuous connotations.
-The Al-Qamus Al-Muhit glosses the term as equivalent to Nawar (singular Nawarī).
-"Zutt" is also a Arabicised form of Jats.
+Their name was later applied to any itinerant entertainer of Indian origin; and came to be the common name of the Dom people in the Middle East.
+Al-Qāmūs al-Muḥīṭ glosses the term as equivalent to Nawar (singular Nawarī).